-7.3.2 Focus on Key Assurance Techniques
+7.1.2 Focus on Key Assurance Techniques

-In an example of the Pareto Principle, that 80% of the benefit often derives from 20% of the input63, sections 5.1 and 6 show that introducing three assurance techniques that are within the scope of most development teams, out of out of twenty in use by industry, are together capable of delivering a large impact.
-We conclude that teams will benefit most from concentrating first on these techniques, namely Threat Assessment, Automated Static Analysis, and Configuration Review.
-Section 6 shows that those three techniques can motivate a development team to add five further techniques, equipping them with all the most important assurance techniques (Table 1) in use in industry.
+In an example of the Pareto Principle, that 80% of the benefit often derives from 20% of the input61, section 5.1 shows that the three assurance techniques that are within the scope of most development teams, out of out of twenty in use by industry, are together capable of delivering a large impact.

+We conclude that teams will benefit most from concentrating first on these techniques, namely Automated Static Analysis, Threat Assessment and Configuration Review.

-7.3.3 Address Organizational Issues
+7.1.3 Address Organizational Issues